a04101999/CoRaX-Collaborative-radiology-xpert-/README.md

 ## Chexformer

-Orginally Chexformer is trained on the Chexpert Dataset and we provide the pretrained chexformer on the
+Orginally Chexformer is trained on the Chexpert Dataset and we provide the pretrained chexformer model below.
+We also provide a sample of dataset for training and testing the Chexformer on the below link

+Chexformer model Pretrained model
+Chexformer Dataset [ Train & Val ]

+### Training Chexformer

+python main.py  --batch_size 16  --lr 0.00001 --optim 'adam' --layers 3  --dataroot data/